altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former French engineer.
- - I'm interested in building interactive web apps (R Shiny), numerical simulation solvers and high-performances "data intensive" softwares
+ - I'm interested in programming languages, compilers, package managers and many other things...

 ## 👨‍🔬 Science